 To access the CLI from a local host, you can use:

 Accessing the DPE CLI from a Remote Host

 To access the CLI from a remote host, enter:

 Note If you cannot establish a Telnet connection to the CLI, the CLI server might not be running.
 You may need to start the server; enter:

 # /etc/init.d/bprAgent start cli

 After you access the CLI, you must enter the DPE password to continue.
-The default login and privileged passwords are changeme.
+The default login and enable passwords are changeme.

-Cisco BAC provides basic SNMP v2-based monitoring of the RDU and DPE servers.
-The Cisco BAC SNMP agents support SNMP informs and traps, collectively called notifications.
-You can configure the SNMP agent on the DPE using snmp-server CLI commands, and on the RDU using the SNMP configuration command-line tool.
+Cisco BAC provides basic SNMP v2-based monitoring of the DPE and RDU servers.
+The Cisco BAC SNMP agents support SNMP informs and traps.
+You can configure the SNMP agent on the DPE by using the snmp-server CLI commands, and on the RDU by using SNMP configuration CLI commands.

-For additional information on the SNMP configuration command-line tool, see Using the snmpAgentCfgUtil.sh Tool.
-For additional information on the DPE CLI, see the Cisco Broadband Access Center DPE CLI Reference 4.2.
+For additional information on the SNMP configuration command line tool, see Monitoring Cisco Broadband Access Center.
+For additional information on the DPE CLI, refer to the Cisco Broadband Access Center 3.8 DPE CLI Reference.